-- respect the equal rights of our staff and other members of the school community
+- celebrate differences and the diversity of backgrounds of our students, staff and any other members of the school community;

 The school is committed to promoting and developing equality of opportunity in all its functions and will seek to do this by communicating its commitment to equality and diversity to all members of the school community;